AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/lists.md

 ```

 # List Comprehension
 [List Comprehension](https://www.tutorialsteacher.com/python/python-list-comprehension) is a succinct method of creating a list.
+Typically, you have to write a verbose
+for-loop to create a list automatically, and it gets even more complex if you want to add an if statement.
+List comprehension allows you to do all of that in one line:
+`numbers = [i for i in range(100)]`.